The Science of Sensehacking: Improve Your Health Naturally

 Introduction: Two Very Different Views of How the Body Heals

-The Carnivore Diet and Medical Medium–influenced nutrition represent fundamentally different philosophies about energy, healing, and the long-term needs of the human body.
+The Carnivore Diet and a whole-food, plant-forward approach represent fundamentally different philosophies about energy, healing, and the long-term needs of the human body.

 1. Energy Production: Glucose vs. Ketosis